aikagv/devtools/README.md

 50. Find the interface to change/add Throttling parameters
 51. Create your own parameters for a poor connection and test how the page loads
 52. Find the interface to change/add Locations parameters
-53. Test how location changes are applied on Google Maps
+53. Test how location changes are applied on the Google Maps